oluwadara-abijo/GitTest/README.md

 # Gitty App

+This is a clone of my [GittyApp](https://github.com/oluwadara-abijo/Gitty) repo.
+This version is fortesting purposes.

 A modern Android application built with Jetpack Compose for interacting with GitHub repositories and users.

 ## Overview